-PT 524 Local Church Educational Ministries.......2 hours credit A study of the multifaceted ministries designed to reach specific groups within the church in order to integrate each into the overall ministry of the church, including children's ministries, youth ministries, adult groups, and specialized programs.
+PT 524 Local Church Educational Ministries......2 hours credit A study of the multifaceted ministries designed to reach specific groups within the church in order to integrate each into the overall ministry of the church, including children's ministries, youth ministries, adult groups, and specialized programs.
+PT 534 Pastoral Problems......2 hours credit A practical discussion course led by an experienced pastor dealing with the problems, perils, and priorities of the pastorate.